How Employee Retention Tax Credit (ERTC) can help your business thrive in these uncertain times. Click to Apply.

 The solution is the Employee Retention Tax Credit (ERTC).

 ERTC was introduced by the US Government in 2020 under the CARES Act.
 The purpose of the credit was to help companies keep employees on the payroll during the pandemic.
-This loan is available to businesses with up to 500 W2 employees, including nonprofits.
+This loan is available to businesses with up to 100 full time W2 employees, including nonprofits.
+In 2021 this was raised to 500 W2 employees.
+Unlimited part time W2 employees also qualify.
 ERTC provides eligible companies with a refundable tax credit of up to $26,000 per employee.

 Following times of pandemic-induced financial hardship, the ERTC offers much-needed relief to businesses.
 What sets this credit apart is that it’s refundable – businesses may receive any excess credit as a refund in cases where the credit exceeds owed taxes.
 This benefit alone could make a considerable difference for struggling companies.